 The School of Allied Health is a chapter of the national Alpha Eta honor society, designed to promote scholarship and fellowship among allied health professionals.

-Clinical Care Programs
+Clinical Practicum Programs

 Working directly with patients takes skill, compassion, and care.
 It might mean calming a person in distress while focusing on the technology you need to do your job.
 It requires solid communication skills.
 Think you've got what it takes?
 Then consider a career in patient care.